-Soma Holiday is a freelance software developer, creative coder, and LED and geometry enthusiast.
+Soma Holiday is a freelance software engineer, LED artist, creative coder, and educator.

 in collaboration with Thomas Heidtmann and Jemma Woolmore